obscuritylabs/darkmoon/README.md

     - clone the repository using SSH:
         `git clone git@github.com:team/repository/.git`

-- After opening the project in VSCode, a window on the bottom right should pop up asking to "reopen in container", click it.
-If it does not, click the green button on the bottom left and once the window on top appears, click "reopen in container".
-This step may take several minutes to set everything up.
-- Once the project is opened in the container, click on the darkmoon.code-workspace file in the root directory and click "Open Workspace".
-This step may take a few minutes.
 ### Local Development

 Once both steps have been completed, and VSCode finishes setting up, development is ready to begin.
 All dependencies have been installed.
 1. Install project dependencies
     `make install`

-### To Test The Applications
 ### Setting up the dev-container:

 1. Run the development environment: